How to Screen Candidates: Tips from Ag Recruiters

 How to Screen Candidates

-Hiring new talent for your ag business is a time-consuming, intricate process that requires careful attention to detail and dedication, demanding even more so in the current competitive market.
+Hiring new talent for your ag business is a time-consuming, intricate process that requires careful attention to detail and dedication, and is even more demanding in the current competitive market.

 A common mistake employers make when attempting their own ag recruiting is not taking the proper steps to screen candidates.
-Choosing a handful of applicants who look good on paper then conducting a couple of interviews simply isn’t enough to be sure if they are the right long-term hire.
-Taking the time to properly screen each candidate can help you find your perfect hire in less time, with less risk of turnover, and bring continued success to your farm or ag business.
+Choosing a handful of applicants who look good on paper then conducting a couple of interviews, simply isn’t enough to be sure if they are the right long-term hire.
+Taking the time to screen each candidate properly can help you find your perfect hire faster, with less risk of turnover, and bring continued success to your farm or ag business.

 In this article, our team of ag recruiters outline 5 steps to thoroughly screen candidates and ensure they are the right hire for your agriculture operation.